-From the big bang to space exploration, Carter Observatory in Wellington took us through time with colorful exhibits.
+From the big bang to space exploration, Carter Observatory in Wellington took us through time with colourful exhibits.

 Sarah and I visited during our recent mother-daughter adventure.
 We went on Saturday night in hopes of seeing the refracting telescope at work.
-We were tired after a morning Walk Wellington tour and a visit to the Wellington Zoo in the afternoon, but the day had a clear sky and we wanted to see the stars.
+We had a clear sky and we wanted to see the stars.

 We began our visit in the galleries where many of the exhibits are interactive, while details filled the walls, allowed each of us to learn as much as we wanted.